-Development programmes must conform to the expectations of the people, the satisfaction of their realistic needs.
+Development programmes must conform to the expectations of the people, the satisfaction of their realistic needs and thus, the administration at all levels must grasp.

 a.
-Ways of understanding the people: To inquire into the people's setting of life, their cultural level, standard of living, their ways of life, their qualities and weaknesses, their actual needs and cherished expectations, their ability to contribute to the realization of development program.
+Ways of understanding the people: to inquire into the people's setting of life, their cultural level, standard of living, their ways of life, their qualities and weaknesses, their actual needs and cherished expectations, their ability to contribute to the realization of the development program.